blessed-sibanda/ansaz/book/9-testing.md

 $ rails t test/system/user_profiles_test.rb
 ```

 The next JavaScript test will be for commenting.
-We will test that the user can post a comment and can hide/unhide repies of an answer.
+We will test that the user can post a comment and can hide/unhide replies of an answer.

 Lets generate the test